 This course focuses on the development of diagnostic reasoning and clinical decision-making through the comprehensive health assessment of individuals across the lifespan.
 Health promotion, disease prevention, health protection, and disease management principles are used to evaluate health status and health risk among individuals and groups.
 Age, gender, and cultural variations in health and implications for advanced practice are included.
-Evidence-based clinical guidelines are employed to guide screening and diagnostic strategies. .
-Prerequisite(s): NUR 585
+Evidence-based clinical guidelines are employed to guide screening and diagnostic strategies.
+Prerequisite(s): NUR 585.
+Co-requisite: NUR 585

-NUR 595 ADVANCED PHARMACOLOGY -- 3 credits
+NUR 595 ADVANCED PHARMACOLOGY - 3 credits